-Abut: To touch or border on as a property abutting on a highway or sharing a common boundary with another property.
+Abut: To touch or border on.
+For example, a property could “abut” onto a highway or share a common boundary with another property.

-Abutment: That part of a wall or pier on or against which an object abuts or presses; that part which receives the pressure of an arch or strut, as the supports at either end of a bridge.
+Abutment: The part of a wall or pier on, or against which, an object abuts or presses.
+For example, with some property locations, it could be the part of the structure that receives pressure from an arch or strut that supports a bridge.

-Acceleration clause: A clause in a mortgage document which requires the immediate repayment of the entire balance due under the said mortgage at any given time should there be a breach of the conditions of the mortgage, e.g. repayment default or if the property does not have building insurance.
+Acceleration clause: A clause in a mortgage document which requires the immediate repayment of the entire balance at any given time should there be a breach of the conditions of the mortgage.
+This could be for defaulting on a mortgage repayment or if the property does not have building insurance.

 Access rights: The right of access and leave from a property that abuts upon an existing street or highway.
 Details will be shown on Certificates of Title of both parties granting and receiving the right.

-Account Sales: A statement provided by an agent to their principal giving full account for all moneys received, less disbursements in a sale.
+Account Sales: A statement provided by an agent to their principal giving a full account for all money received, less disbursements, in a sale.

-Accretion: The increase or acquisition of land by the gradual or imperceptible action of natural forces, as by the washing up of sand or soil from sea or river, or by a gradual recession (called reliction) of water from the usual water mark.
-The land added by accretion is called alluvion.
-It is the opposite of erosion.
+Accretion: The increase or acquisition of land by natural forces such as the washing up of sand or soil from sea or river, or by a gradual recession of water from its usual water mark.
+The land added by accretion is called alluvion and is the opposite of erosion.

-Accrued depreciation: The difference between the replacement cost new of improvements and the present value of those improvements.
+Accrued depreciation: The difference between the replacement costs of improvements and the present value of those improvements.

 Acquiring authority: A Government department, local authority or other body empowered by statute to acquire land compulsorily.